VarunDT/tswd-portfolio/final-project-part-two.md

 ---

 ### Earning Potential
 - Examine earning opportunities in e-sports, such as tournaments, sponsorships, and streaming.
+- Includes prize money and viwership data.
 ---

 ### Future Scope/Conclusion